 The Bachelor of Science in Medical Technology degree program, under the direction of Dr. Michael Cann, is designed to train and qualify students as medical technologists or clinical laboratory scientists serving hospitals, clinical laboratories, industrial or research institutions.
 The program meets and exceeds the requirements of the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
 The program involves the satisfactory completion of the first three years of a curriculum of study (indicated below) at the University of Scranton and the fourth year of clinical education at a hospital having a School of Medical Technology approved by NAACLS.
 After completing the program, students take a national certification examination.
 To date the University has arranged affiliation with hospitals in the cities of Allentown, Bryn Mawr, Abington, Danville, Williamsport, Somerville, Wilkes-Barre, New Brunswick, Philadelphia, Scranton and Paterson.
-See affiliations at the end of this Bulletin
+See affiliations at the end of this Bulletin.

-The curriculum for the BSMT closely parallels the B.S. in Biochemistry program so that students have the option to change to the latter after two years, should their career goals change
+The curriculum for the BSMT closely parallels the B.S. in Biochemistry program so that students have the option to change to the latter after two years, should their career goals change.

-Dept. and No. Descriptive Title of Course
+Dept. and No. Descriptive Title of Course FRESHMAN C FALL redits SPRING

-Credits FRESHMAN FA SPRING

 MAJOR Chem.
-112-113 General Analytical LL SPRING
+112-113 General Analytical FALL SEKINO

 MAJOR Chem.
-112-113 • 1/2 41/2
+112-113 Chemistry I-II 41/2 41⁄2

 COGNATE Biol.
-141-142 - 1/2 41/2
+141-142 General Biology I-II 41/2 41⁄2

-GE AREA II Social/Behavior Elective ., 3
+GE AREA II Social/Behavior Elective .,, 3

 GE AREA III Engl.
 107 - Comm.
 100 Composition-Public Speaking 3 3

 GE AREA V Phil.
 120 Introduction to Philosophy 3

 GE AREA V T/RS 121 Theology I 3

 PHYS EDUC Ph.Ed.
-Physical Education 1
+Physical Education 1 1

-16 19
+• 16 19

-CORLOMORE

-MAJOD Cham 222 222 SOPHOMORE 4/0 44/0
+SOPHOMORE

-MAJOR COGNATE Chem.
-232-233 1/2 41/2
+MAJOR Chem.
+232-233 Organic Chemistry I-II 41⁄2 41⁄2

 COGNATE Biol.
+250-245 Microbiology-General

-250-245 Microbiology-General Physiology 4 1/2 41/2
+Physiology 41⁄2 41/2

-COGNATE Math 103-114 Pre-Calculus Math-Analysis I 4 4 1/2
+COGNATE Math 103-114 Pre-Calculus Math-Analysis I 4 4

-GE AREA IV Elective 3 3
+GE AREA IV Humanities Elective 3 3

-GE AREA V Ethics-Theol.
+GE AREA V Phil 210-T/RS 122 Ethics-Theol.
 II 3 3

-PHYS EDUC Physical Education 1 1
+PHYS EDUC Ph.Ed.
+Physical Education 1 1

 20 20

-MALOD Oh 250 270 JUNIOR 0
+JUNIOR

 MAJOR Chem.
 350-370 Intro Biochem I-Instru.
 Anal.
+3 5

-3 4 5 4
+COGNATE Phys.
+120-121 General Physics 4 4

-COGNATE COGNATE Phys.
-120-121 Biol.
-344 General Physics Principles of Immunology 3 4
+COGNATE Biol.
+344 Principles of Immunology 3

-GE AREA II Social/Behavior Elective 3 3
+GE AREA II Social/Behavior Elective 3

-GE AREA IV Electives 3 3
+GE AREA IV Humanities Electives 3 3

 GE AREA V Phil.
-212; PhilT/RS Medical Ethics; 3 O .
+212; PhilT/RS Medical Ethics; 3

-OL /IIIL/II V PhilTheo.
+PhilTheo.
 Elec.
-Wodicar Etimos, 3
+3

-COGNATE CMPS 134 Computer Science I • 3
+COGNATE CMPS 134 Computer Science I 3

-• 19 18
+19 18

 SENIOR

 Clinical Education

 MAJOR Clinical Microbiology

 MAJOR Clinical Chemistry

 MAJOR Clinical Hematology/

-Coagulation
+14.400 Coagulation

 MAJOR Clinical Immunohematology

 MAJOR Clinical Immunology/Serology

 MAJOR Clinical Seminar

+т 10 44 credits

 N.B.
 There is a \$125 Clinical Year Fee charged for each semester of senior year to cover University administrative cost.
 The student is not, however, charged University tuition for the credits earned in senior year.
 Some hospitals may charge their own fees.
 The department has an outstanding record in having its students accepted into medical technology programs.
-It should be clear, however, that admission to clinical education is competitive and dependent on the students academic record and success in the interview.
+It should be clear, however, that admission to clinical education is competitive and dependent on the student's academic record and success in the interview.
 The hospital is responsible for selection.
 A delay in beginning the clinical education may delay a student's graduation.
 Credits for senior year courses vary from 28 to 32 depending on the hospital.
-Course titles in that year may also vary
+Course titles in that year may also vary.

-C/CJ 200 Dr. Vinson
+C/CJ 200 Dr. Vinson Forensic Science

-Forensic Science